chrislo27/RhythmHeavenRemixEditor/README.md

 4. Let the program download the necessary SFX if this is a first boot.
 You'll see something along the lines of "Receiving objects" while it loads.
 This may take several minutes.
 5. Read the [README](http://rhre.readthedocs.io/en/latest/README/) and get remixing!

+To update the program, you download the latest version and run RHRE from the new version.

 ## Other information
 Rhythm Heaven is not my property—it is the intellectual property of Nintendo.<br>